 8.1.2 In the event that actual power generated is inadequate to meet Quarterly Energy, WAPA will purchase energy required to meet any shortfall, subject to Subsection 8.1.3.
 The cost of such purchases, as well as revenues from any short-term energy sales, shall be included in the rates charged to the Contractor under the then current P-DP Firm Electric Service Rate Schedule.

 8.1.3 A significant reduction in generation is defined as an instance in which dollars associated with projected purchase power requirements needed to maintain Quarterly Energy for a particular month exceed that month’s portion of WAPA’s Purchase Power Projection.
-Whenever such significant reductions occur, WAPA may reduce Quarterly Energyusing the reduced generation projection for that month.
+Whenever such significant reductions occur, WAPA may reduce Quarterly Energy in any month a deficit is expected to occur, using the reduced generation projection for that month.
 The timing and notification of reductions of Quarterly Energy attributable to a significant reduction in generation will be determined by WAPA and described in SABP.
 Contractors may request that WAPA purchase Optional Energy per the terms described in Section 8.2 following these reductions.

 8.2.
 Optional Energy: